 She’s shown a mobile app download prompt with a discount → She installs the app and makes a purchase there → purchase is recorded with metadata like revenue, product name, and timestamp.

-How Insider uses this data
+How Insider One uses this data

 All these events are collected in real time, unified under Amy’s UCD profile, and used for personalized engagement: